nadavcohe/SF_crime/README.md

 ![](fig/Cat-DaysFreq.png)
 here we are looking on the frequency on each crime over all days, and we can interesting things, it looks like we have 3 crime clusters:

-	* this group (Weapon laws until white collar) are less chance to happen over the weekend.
+1. this group (Weapon laws until white collar) are less chance to happen over the weekend.
-	* this group (theft until alcohol related) is the opposite of the first group, with an increase over the weekend
+2. this group (theft until alcohol related) is the opposite of the first group, with an increase over the weekend
-	* sex is an outlier with a strong rise from Tue though Thur and low chance in other days this is very cool and it makes sense except the sex crimes...
+3. sex is an outlier with a strong rise from Tue though Thur and low chance in other days

+this is very cool and it makes sense except the sex crimes.
 Conclusion:
 The police should know what crimes to expect each day and build its force accordantly.